curl/curl/docs/libcurl/opts/CURLOPT_USERPWD.md

 prevent accidental information leakage.

-Use CURLOPT_HTTPAUTH(3) to specify the authentication method for HTTP based connections or CURLOPT_LOGIN_OPTIONS(3) to control IMAP, POP3 and SMTP options.
+Use CURLOPT_HTTPAUTH(3) to specify the authentication method for HTTP based connections or CURLOPT_LOGIN_OPTIONS(3) to control IMAP, POP3, SIEVE and SMTP options.

 The user and password strings are not URL decoded, so there is no way to send in a username containing a colon using this option.
 Use CURLOPT_USERNAME(3)